dizzib/markfound/readme.md

 # markfound
 [![Build Status][travis-image]][travis-url]

-Runs Linux [find] to build an index of local markdown files for live preview:
+Index a nested directory of [markdown] files for live preview:

-* configure the base path and file patterns to include/exclude
+* configure the base-path and Linux-[find] patterns for include/exclude
 * styled for GitHub readme.md with option to add custom css
-* live refresh
+* live refresh automatically updates the preview as you edit your markdown

 ## install globally and run